Prepare items to stockpile for emergencies or a disaster to avoid panic buying or hoarding at the last minute!

 It will always boil down to the basics of food, water, shelter, and a means to protect yourself and your family.
 The following is a list of items to stockpile for emergencies and other survival situations.

 1. Extra Batteries

 Stockpile batteries you commonly use.
-You’ll want to be able to listen over the radio about weather updates or incoming help.
+You'll want to be able to listen over the radio for weather updates or incoming help.

 This will power up your flashlight or emergency lamp.
 For non-food items to stockpile, batteries go first.

 2. Peanut Butter and Boxes of Granola Bars